Table of Contents

 Conditioning: Classical and operant

 Where does a symptom come from and what is its purpose?
 Of particular importance are the amplifiers that maintain a symptom and can contribute to its chronification.
+This aims at creating a difference between voluntary and involuntary behavior.
 The following types of learning work together:

 In behavioral medicine, relationships between disorders, behavior, and environment are analyzed interdisciplinary.
 You can reach your medical treatment goal by means that modify the behavior through patient training and biofeedback, for example.